JazliuVintage/github-example/README.md

-# Coursera Capstone Project
+# Segmenting and Clustering Neighborhoods in Toronto
-Segmenting and Clustering Neighborhoods in Toronto
+For this assignment, I will be required to explore and cluster the neighborhoods in Toronto.